 Members of teams must have their hair pulled back and must wear gloves when preparing food.
+Must be appropriately dressed.
+NO Tank tops.

 Each team must cook a minimum of two quarts of chili.
 Teams are encouraged to prepare additional quantities of chili to serve.